DogukanGun/x402-economic-canary/README.md

 starts.
 Settlement consumes the authorization; it does not wait on the origin.
-If you start the clock when the origin's headers arrive, a provider that takes your money and then withholds its status line reports a near-zero gap and grades as healthy — the exact endpoint that is robbing you looks fastest.
+If you start the clock when the origin's headers arrive, a provider that takes your money and then withholds its status line reports a near-zero gap and grades as healthy, and the exact endpoint that is robbing you looks fastest.
 The gap is measured from settlement (`x402/handshake.py`), which is why `stalled_silent` grades correctly.